“All that is valuable in human society depends upon the

 Our work doesn’t stop when a student graduates.
 We remain in contact with our students and their employers (and, in some cases, the students’ families) to ensure a smooth transition into the professional world.

 Woolworths is our dedicated food sponsor.
-The food for the lessons translates into 7,000 student meals per year.
+Over 10,000 student meals are served per year.

-In our first seven and a half of existence, ICT has produced 297 graduates.
+In our first nine years of existence, ICT has produced 391 graduates.
 Nearly 80% of all graduates have jobs.

 Who We Are